ShabbyX/RTAI/README.md

 This repository does not keep track of RTAI's history before version 3.9, which is the initial commit of this repository.

-Branches `magma` and `vulcano` track the official CVS branches of the upstream RTAI repository.
+Branch `magma` tracks the official CVS branch of the upstream RTAI repository.
+Branch `vulcano` is not tracked, since it's conceptually a tag on magma.

 Please refer to the README.INSTALL file for building instructions.